koalaverse/anomalyDetection/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are currently no downstream dependencies for this package.